• Alfred M. Hallmark

 Picture

-November 8th, 2017- Palo Pinto Historical Commission report that the Site of Snake Saloon and the marker for William Whipple Johnson were replaced and as suspected the Strawn Drugstore never actually had a marker, nor for that fact does the first Christian Church of Mineral Wells.
+November 8th, 2017- the Palo Pinto Historical Commission reported the replacement of the marker for William Whipple Johnson at the Site of Snake Saloon.
+As previously suspected, the Strawn Drugstore never had a marker, nor did the first Christian Church of Mineral Wells.

 Alfred Lane